nhcarrigan/general-documentation/docs/staff/moderator.md

 These are places where you can bring up concerns, ask fellow moderators how they would approach a situation, or request assistance in dealing with an issue.
 We will gladly help you resolve the problems at hand.

 Remember that we are a team.
 We do not want to disagree with each other publicly.
 If you have concerns about a moderation action, or about a fellow moderator's actions, discuss them in one of these private areas.
 If you cannot reach a resolution, reach out to Naomi for guidance.

+## Logging Actions

+Moderation actions on Discord are automatically logged.
+However, moderation actions on other platforms should be manually logged to the `#moderation-log` channel in our Discord community.